Google My Business Optimization Guide

-I have said several times the way to marketing success is through Mountain View, CA. Googles headquarters.
-The best way for contractors to do this is with their GMB Google My Business.
+I have said several times the way to local marketing success is through Google My Business optimization.
+The best way for contractors to do this is with their GMB Google My Business account.

-****Make sure your listing is the same on every listing your do.****
+Note: Make sure your listing is the same on every listing you do.

 Don’t list it like below if you listed it like above on Google.
 Make your listing the same on every platform, citation or directory.